Dostojee: Production

-Chatterjee stayed in the village for a year in 2013 and wrote the script.
+Chatterjee stayed in the village of Murshidabad District for a year in 2013 and wrote the script.
 The script for Dostojee was initially rejected by several producers.

 Release

-In June 2020, Dostojee was one of the five films selected by NFDC to Goes to Cannes'.
+In June 2020, Dostojee was one of the five films selected by NFDC to go to Cannes.

 The film had its world premiere at the 65th BFI London Film Festival in London.
 The film had its Bangladeshi premiere at the 20th Dhaka International Film Festival.
-The film was subsequently screened at film festivals across the globe, including the Göteborg Film Festival, the Jeonju International Film Festival, the Jio MAMI Mumbai Film Festival, the Dharamshala International Film Festival, the International Film Festival of Kerala, The film screened in UAE at the Sharjah International Film Festival and had its American premieres in international competition at the 39th Chicago International Children’s Film Festival.
-Dostojee was shown at the Nara International Film Festival in Japan later that year, where it was honoured with Golden Sikha Award with that the director received the opportunity to make a film in Japan fully financed and produced by Nara IFF as a part of award.
+The film was subsequently screened at film festivals across the globe, including the Göteborg Film Festival in Sweden, the Jeonju International Film Festival in South Korea, and the Jio MAMI Mumbai Film Festival, the Dharamshala International Film Festival, and the International Film Festival of Kerala in India.
+The film screened in the United Arab Emirates at the Sharjah International Film Festival and had its American premieres in international competition at the 39th Chicago International Children's Film Festival.
+Dostojee was shown at the Nara International Film Festival in Japan later that year, where it was honoured with Golden Sikha Award, and with that the director received the opportunity to make a film in Japan fully financed and produced by Nara IFF as a part of the award.

 It was released on 11 November 2022 in Kolkata.